djcooke/compendium/_hoh_071_enemies/tofu.md

   stun: true
 abilities:
   - name: Blizzard
+    potency: 100
-    description: 'Used frequently in addition to melee auto-attacks'
+    description: 'used frequently in addition to melee auto-attacks'
   - name: Golden Tongue
+    potency: n/a
-    description: 'Grants damage up'
+    description: 'grants magic damage up (50%, 30s) to self'
 notes:
   - 'Does not make an effort to come into melee range unless Golden Tongue is interrupted'